CartoonSketch/HDP-Project/README.md

 Users can provide their health information through a **user-friendly web form**, and the application will return a **risk prediction** along with the **probability percentage** and **model accuracy**.

 ## Features
-- Predicts heart disease risk using a trained **TabPFN (Tabular Prior-data Fitted Network) Model**
+- Predicts heart disease risk using 3 different models **TabPFN, RandomForest, DecisionTree**
-- User-friendly web interface with **19 health-related questions**
+- User-friendly web interface with **20 health-related questions**
-- Displays prediction, probability (% chance), and model accuracy
+- Displays prediction, probability (% chance), and model accuracy, suggestions and depth analysis
 - Fully professional and clean design

 ## Workflow

 1. Landing Page → Click “Let's Predict”

-2. Input Form → Answer 19 health-related questions
+2. Input Form → Answer 20 health-related questions

-3. Result Page → View risk prediction, probability, and model accuracy
+3. Result Page → View risk prediction, probability, and model accuracy with full analysis

-4. Predict again using the button at the bottom
+4. Predict again using the back button at the bottom

 ## Dataset Used

+- The dataset contains 2 lakh+ Rows
-- The dataset contains 20 factors related to heart health:
+- The dataset contains 20 factors related to heart health
 - HeartDiseaseorAttack, HighBP, HighChol, CholCheck, BMI, Smoker, Stroke, Diabetes, PhysActivity, Fruits, Veggies, HvyAlcoholConsump, AnyHealthcare, NoDocbcCost, GenHlth, PhysHlth, DiffWalk, Sex, Age
 - All categorical/binary factors are converted to 0/1 for ML modeling.

 - Numeric thresholds: